isomerpages/enterprisesg-sac-old/_industries/05-energy-and-chemicals.md

 Chemical producers can maintain these standards with the aid of Conformity Assessment Bodies (CABs).
 CABs provide testing and certification of personnel and components, as well as calibration of high-precision measuring devices.
 This allows manufacturers to maintain the highest standards, from procurement to operational stages.

-The Singapore Accreditation Council (SAC) has accreditation schemes for laboratories and bodies offering these services in order to provide further assurance over the credibility of assessment.
+The Singapore Accreditation Council (SAC) has accreditation schemes for laboratories and bodies offering these services, to provide further assurance over the credibility of assessment.

 The energy industry can be grouped into petroleum, gas, electrical, coal and renewables.
 For petroleum refiners and other oil companies, CABs are able to inspect and validate fuel quality, in addition to the services outlined above.

-Laboratories test for gas compositions and even LNG ship calibration in order to meet the needs of gas industry players.
+Laboratories test for gas compositions and even LNG ship calibration to meet the needs of gas industry players.
 In the coal industry, they also cater to additional needs such as cargo inspection.

 Infrastructure maintenance is also vital to businesses in the industry; the continued functionality of important equipment can be maintained by conformity assessment services.
 These include services such as mechanical testing and inspection of pressure vessels.